- Heart Conditions

 The most common kind of sleep study is called a ‘screening study’.
 During this study, we make overnight recordings of:

-*Please note that this is based on a typical sleep study and may vary from individual experiences.
+Please note that this is based on a typical sleep study and may vary for individual circumstances.

 We have a specialist team of academic sleep clinicians, physiologist, sleep technicians, polysomnographers and nurses who care for individuals with sleep problems.
-Click on the below links to view our consultant profiles:
+Take a look at our consultant profiles:

 Booking an appointment